Ohene Kwame Frimpong: Recognition

 Kwame's contribution to the reconstruction of the Agogo Central Mosque was recognized with a citation of honour from Asantehene Otumfuo Osei Tutu II, the National Chief Imam, Sheikh Osman Nuhu Sharubutu as well as the President of Ghana, Nana Akufo-Addo at the Head of State Awards.

 Kwame was named in Avance Media's Top 50 Most Influential People, in Ghana in 2021 and was the ‘African Young Entrepreneur of the Year' at 2021 African Achievers Awards.
 He was also one of the five entrepreneurs selected to receive the African Youth Badge Honoree Award.

 The National Communications Awards in Ghana named Kwame the Emerging Media CEO of The Year and he also won the Best Entrepreneur in Food and Beverage at the Ghana 40 under 40 awards.

+Detention

+Ohene Kwame Frimpong was arrested by Dutch security officials at Schiphol Airport in Amsterdam shortly after a KLM flight from Accra landed in the Netherlands over allegations of romance scams and money laundering.
+Parliament of Ghana confirmed the detention of the honorable Member of Parliament for the Asante Akyem North on Tuesday, 12th May, 2026.

+The former Member of Parliament for the area, honorable Andy Appiah-Kubi added his voice to the recent arrest and detention of the current member of parliament saying that the MP must be presumed innocent until he's proving guilty.
+He added that "it is very unfortunate that a thing like that has happened.
+But professionally, I understand that a person is deemed to be innocent until proven guilty, and, therefore, I would jump into conclusions.
+He has the right to defend himself and I'm sure he will exercise that right."